wadt2020/wadt2020.github.io/index.md

 [Easychair link](https://easychair.org/conferences/?conf=wadt2020)

 After the workshop, authors will be invited to submit full papers for the refereed post-proceedings.
-All submissions will be reviewed by the WADT 2020 PC (TBA); selection will be based on originality, soundness and significance of the presented ideas and results.
+All submissions will be reviewed by the WADT 2020 PC; selection will be based on originality, soundness and significance of the presented ideas and results.
 The proceedings will be published as a volume of Lecture Notes in Computer Science (LNCS) by Springer.
 The deadline for submissions will be 19.5.2020 , with notifications of acceptance by 26.6.2020.
 Camera-ready versions will be required by 17.7.2020.

 ### Steering Committee